openobserve/fake-webserver/README.md

 # fake-webserver

-It's a Fake Webserver to test load against the release and the Pull Request.
+It's a Fake Webserver to generate metrics data.